-Magna to acquire Veoneer, positioning Magna's ADAS business as a global leader in a fast-growing industry
+Magna to Acquire Veoneer, Positioning Magna's ADAS Business as a Global Leader in a Fast-Growing Industry

 - Enhances Magna’s ADAS systems capabilities and feature functionality

-AURORA, Ontario and STOCKHOLM, July 23, 2021 /PRNewswire/ -- Magna International Inc. (TSX: MG; NYSE: MGA) and Veoneer, Inc. (NYSE: VNE and SSE: VNE SDB) today announced that they have entered into a definitive merger agreement under which Magna will acquire Veoneer, a leader in automotive safety technology.
-Pursuant to the agreement, Magna will acquire all of the issued and outstanding shares of Veoneer for $ 31.25 per share in cash, representing a total value of $ 3.8 billion, and an enterprise value of $ 3.3 billion, inclusive of Veoneer's cash, net of debt and other debt-like items as of March 31, 2021.
+AURORA, Ontario and STOCKHOLM, Sweden, July 22, 2021 (GLOBE NEWSWIRE) -- Magna International Inc. (TSX: MG; NYSE: MGA) and Veoneer (NYSE: VNE; SSE: VNE SDB) today announced that they have entered into a definitive merger agreement under which Magna will acquire Veoneer, a leader in automotive safety technology.
+Pursuant to the agreement, Magna will acquire all of the issued and outstanding shares of Veoneer for $31.25 per share in cash, representing an equity value of $3.8 billion, and an enterprise value of $3.3 billion, inclusive of Veoneer’s cash, net of debt and other debt-like items as of March 31, 2021.

 The acquisition builds on Magna’s strengths and positions the company’s advanced driver assistance systems (“ADAS”) business as a global leader with comprehensive capabilities.
 The acquisition also expands Magna’s ADAS business with major customers and provides access to new customers and regions, including in Asia.
 Magna expects to operate Veoneer’s Arriver™ sensor perception and drive policy software platform as an independent business unit, consistent with Veoneer’s current practice.
 In addition, Magna will acquire Veoneer’s leading global position in restraint control systems.